aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Usage:  [OPTIONS]

-      Setup a new profile where the database is automatically created and configured.
+      Setup a new profile with automatic database creation.

     Options:
       -n, --non-interactive           Non-interactive mode: never prompt for